waruyama/PureTofuSans/README.md

 ## Comparison

-The same Arabic string (`مُسْتَشْفَيَاتُهُمُ`, a sequence of base letters and combining marks) rendered three ways:
+The same Arabic string (`مُسْتَشْفَيَاتُهُمُ`, a sequence of base letters and combining marks, 19 codepoints) rendered three ways:

-**Noto Naskh Arabic** — proper shaping, what a real Arabic font produces:
+**Noto Naskh Arabic** - proper shaping, what a real Arabic font produces:

 ![Noto Naskh Arabic](img/naskh-arabic.png)

-**Pure Tofu Sans** — one tofu per codepoint, no shaping, no mark stacking - very predictable:
+**Pure Tofu Sans** - one tofu per codepoint, no shaping, no mark stacking - very predictable:

 ![Pure Tofu Sans](img/pure-tofu-sans.png)

-**Adobe Notdef (AND-Regular)** — also a tofu font, but without the GDEF classification and no-op GSUB/GPOS features.
+**Adobe Notdef (AND-Regular)** - also a tofu font, but without the GDEF classification and no-op GSUB/GPOS features.
 HarfBuzz's Arabic fallback shaper kicks in: combining marks get stacked above the base tofus, producing a broken two-row layout instead of a clean fallback: